The Aeropress has gone from being an obscure coffee brewing contraption to a cultural institution in just a few years.

 aeropress COFFEE on a plane

-As mentioned in the introduction the Aeropress has found a very unexpected fan base: frequent travelers with a penchant for coffee!
+As mentioned in the introduction, the device has found a very unexpected fan base: frequent travelers with a penchant for coffee!

 This group is called the #milehighaeropressclub on Instagram.
 Initially, the idea was to brew your own on the plane instead of succumbing to horrible airline coffee.
 But gradually it has become a ‘thing.’
-Slightly more awesome than the ice bucket challenge but not as cool as running with the bulls in Pamplona.
+Slightly more awesome than the ice bucket challenge but not quite as cool as running with the bulls in Pamplona.

-You can’t really give a recipe for aeropressing on a plane.
+You can’t really give a recipe for how to use an Aeropress on a plane.
 It’s more like you need the right mindset and a bit of guidance.

 I have tried it a few times, and it’s easier than V60’ing on a plane.
 Still, it’s a bit of hassle, and you are sure to get some weird looks.

 the most common Aeropress mistakes

 So far we have been talking a lot about the upsides of this remarkable brewer.
 Now, let me focus on some of the cons.
-As mentioned in the introduction a lot of home baristas (as well as pros) actually have a hard time getting delicious coffee out of the Aeropress.
+As mentioned in the introduction a lot of home baristas (as well as pros) actually have a hard time getting delicious coffee out of the device.

-I have often had friends confess to me that they rarely use the brewer and that pour over seems to perform better consistently.
+I have often had friends confess to me that they rarely use the brewer and that pour over coffee consistently tastes btter.

 With that in mind, here are some typical mistakes the burgeoning Aero-barista might commit and how to fix them.